EliyaRabia/TimeManagmentExtension/README.md

 # TimeManagementExtension

 ## About
 This extension is designed to help you be more responsible and organized.
-By using this extension, you can block distracting websites to help you stay focused.
-Additionally, the extension will remind you to take breaks to maintain productivity and avoid burnout.
+By using this extension, you can block distracting websites to help you stay focused.<br> Additionally, the extension will remind you to take breaks to maintain productivity and avoid burnout.

 ## Instructions
 You can block and manage distracting websites, as well as receive reminders to take breaks.
 The default break time is set to 1 minute.
 To adjust the break time, enter the settings and set the desired time.